insom/insom.github.io/content/project/badges/index.md

 LEDs themselves &mdash; arguably the most interesting bits.

-The boards looked correct and the panelising that I did by hand worked fine too - they snapped right along the perferations that I had made without much force at all, but until the LEDs arrived I couldn't be 100% sure that I hadn't made some basic mistake with the circuit layout.
+The boards looked correct and the panelising that I did by hand worked fine too - they snapped right along the perforations that I had made without much force at all, but until the LEDs arrived I couldn't be 100% sure that I hadn't made some basic mistake with the circuit layout.